bcc-code/bcc-design/README.md

 ```sh
 git push --follow-tags
 ```
 This will create a new [release](https://github.com/bcc-code/bcc-vue-components/releases) in GitHub.
-Set the release notes in GitHub and publish the release to bring this new version to npm.
+Maintainers can publish this release, after which the new version will be pushed to npm with the `latest` tag.

 ## Tokens
 This repository includes a setup with tokens from the design system.
 These tokens are exported from Figma and can be found in `src/tokens/input/figma.json`.